mesosphere/dcos-commons/docs/pages/developer-guide.md

 1. Install your package.

-   `build.sh` prints instructions for installing the package.
-Make sure you've [installed](https://docs.mesosphere.com/1.9/cli/install/) and [configured](https://docs.mesosphere.com/1.9/cli/configure/) the DC/OS CLI to point to your cluster.
-The output commands will look something like this:
+   `build.sh` prints instructions for installing the package that look something like this:

    ```bash
    $ dcos package repo remove myframework-aws